RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

-This detection can happen on `return` on on `=` assignment if the types on the left hand side is known.
+This detection can happen on `return` or on `=` assignment if the type on the left hand side is known.

 ## WebAssembly support